jankampherbeek/EnigmaSuite/Enigma/Writerside/topics/Appendix.md

 - **Vehlow** is comparable with *Equal from Ascendant,* but it starts 15 degrees before the ascendant.
 MC and ascendant will not be equal with cusp 10 and 1.

 - **Axial Rotation** (also called *Zariel*) divides the equator in 12 equal parts, starting from the right ascension of the MC.
 Position circles from the north and south and perpendicular to the equator, define the cusps.
 The ascendant is not equal to cusp 1.
-The results do not change because of geographic latitude.
+Geographic latitude does not affect the results.

 - The **Horizon system** (also called *Zenith system*) divides the horizon in equal parts, starting in the east.
 It defines the cusps by drawing great circles, perpendicular to the horizon.
 Cusp 1 is not equal to the ascendant, cusp 7 is the Vertex.